WPgenWeakest Precondition Generator

 Database of Specification Lemmas for the xapp Tactic.

 Explicitly providing arguments to xapp_nosubst or xapp is tedious.
-To avoid that effort, we set up a database of specification lemmas.
-Using this database, xapp can automatically look up for the relevant specification.
+To avoid this effort, we set up a database of specification lemmas.
+Using this database, xapp can automatically look up the relevant specification.
 The actual CFML tool uses a proper lookup table binding function names to specification lemmas.
-For this course, however, we'll rely on a simpler mechanism, relying on standard hints for eauto.
-In this setting, one can register specification lemmas using the Hint Resolve ... : triple command, as illustrated below.
+In this course, however, we'll rely on a simpler mechanism, based on standard hints for eauto.
+In this setting, we can register specification lemmas using the Hint Resolve ... : triple command, as illustrated below.

 #[global] Hint Resolve triple_get triple_set triple_ref